garysassano/cdk-aws-otlp-forwarder-cwl-lambda/README.md

 # cdk-aws-otlp-forwarder-cwl-lambda

-CDK app showcasing a serverless approach to send OpenTelemetry traces to any OTel-compatible vendor.
-The solution uses CloudWatch Logs as the transport layer for traces and AWS Lambda as the OTLP forwarder to vendor endpoints.
+CDK app showcasing a serverless approach to send OpenTelemetry traces to any OTel-compatible vendor using AWS Lambda and CloudWatch Logs.

 ### Related Apps

-- [cdk-aws-otlp-forwarder-kinesis-lambda] - Uses Kinesis Data Streams as transport layer instead of CloudWatch Logs.
+- [cdk-aws-otlp-forwarder-kinesis-lambda] - Uses Kinesis Data Streams as the transport layer for traces instead of CloudWatch Logs.

 ## Prerequisites